sadekbaroudi/vik/README.md

 * MISO
 * SCLK

 The order specified above is the order they should be used on the FPC connector on the **keyboard side**, pins 1 through 12.
 For the module pcbs, they should be inverted, since the cable will automatically invert the order when connected.
+If you use the VIK Kicad symbols and footprints, this is managed for you.
+See the [Implementation with Kicad](#implementation-with-Kicad) section below

 Here is an example schematic for the keyboard FPC connector: